khanhlee/khanhlee.github.io/_pages/about.md

 * Prior to joining TMU, I was a Research Fellow at the Medical Humanities Research Cluster, School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
 I received my MS and PhD degree in the Department of Computer Science and Engineering, Graduate Program in Biomedical Informatics, [Yuan Ze University (YZU)](https://www.yzu.edu.tw/), Taiwan.

 # Recent News
+* February 16, 2026.
+Our paper [EPINTLM: enhancer–promoter prediction with pretrained k-mer embeddings and residual cross-attention](https://doi.org/10.1093/bib/bbag064) has been published in <i>Briefings in Bioinformatics</i>.
 * February 12, 2026.
 Our paper [C5aR1 and cGAS/STING, and their possible involvement in radiosensitivity of colorectal cancer](https://doi.org/10.1016/j.isci.2026.115009) has been published in <i>iScience</i>.
 * December 24, 2025.
 Our paper [Translational deep learning models for risk stratification to predict prognosis and immunotherapy response in gastric cancer using digital pathology](https://doi.org/10.1186/s12967-025-07416-z) has been published in <i>Journal of Translational Medicine</i>.
 * December 22, 2025.
 Congratulations to <b>Dr. Tran Thi Xuan</b> on successfully completing his oral defense and becoming a PhD holder.